icosalogic/HBD1E/README.md

 - VGD: Power to the gate driver regions, optionally through isolation modules.

 For the reference gate driver chip UCC21520, VCC and VGD may be the same for applications with lower gate voltages.
-Or, you may choose to have them be separate, and use a higher voltage VGD to gain headroom through the isolated modules, and regulate it post-isolation to a precise gate drive voltage.
+Or you may choose to have them be separate, and use a higher voltage VGD to gain headroom through the isolated modules, and configure the linear regulators to provide a precise post-isolation gate drive voltage.

 Note that there are no on-board connections for the high-current drain and source pins for either MOSFET Q1 or Q2.
-These must be connected separately, either through an appropriately-sized wire or properly-designed laminated bus.
+These must be connected separately, either through appropriately-sized wires or a properly-designed laminated bus.

 # Schematic